plurid/plurid/about/notes/development.md

      or plurid-electron

 web
-    use plurid-web (plurid-html, plurid-react, plurid-reline)
+    use plurid-web
+        (plurid-html · plurid-react · plurid-reline)
 ```